samkim130/Link-N-Ink/README.md

 Work in progress for a tattoo social media app that connects artists to app users/potential customers

+credit to a friend (UX/UI designer student: jaeheegil96@gmail.com) for initial design and ideas

 ### Technologies:
   Spring Boot - backend\
   Spring Data & temporary PostgreSQL on local docker machine\
   React - frontend (https://github.com/samkim130/linkink-web) \
-  Amazon S3 - for image uploads
+  Amazon S3 - for image uploads and other future data

-credit to a friend (UX/UI designer student: jaeheegil96@gmail.com) for initial design and ideas

-Next Steps...
+### Next Steps...
 1. upload to cloud and establish database (probably Heroku)
 2. add more functionalities as designed by the UX/UI designer
 3. clean up React code